weiland/nix-config/README.md

 2. System Settings -> iCloud -> iCloud Drive: enable *Desktop & Documents Folders*.
 3. Disable *Optimize Mac Storage* for Documents (and later Photos), so all data will be downloaded.

-Making sure system is up to date:
+Making sure system is up-to-date:

 ```bash
 sudo softwareupdate --install --all --restart --verbose